GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 - **Epochs:** 46 (early stopping at patience=10, best at epoch 36)
 - **Architecture:** YOLOv8s — detects laser spot and predicts moisture level in single forward pass
 - **Inference accuracy:** 81.25% across 48 unseen images (92.7% excluding soil_moisture_september dataset)

+## AI Governance and Responsible Development Principles
+This project was developed with explicit attention to AI governance principles that extend beyond model accuracy.
+The following governance mechanisms were integrated throughout the development lifecycle:
+- Honest performance reporting: The baseline overfitting result (98.11%) was retained in the evaluation record rather than discarded, demonstrating that negative findings have as much evidentiary value as positive ones.
+- Dataset integrity and labeling quality: Systematic auditing identified a probable labeling error in the source data where the model's prediction was more consistent with observable visual evidence than the assigned ground truth label — demonstrating that governance-aware validation can surface data quality issues invisible to standard metrics.
+- Bias identification and mitigation: Per-class performance was tracked across all eleven moisture levels and all five development phases, producing a complete audit trail of bias identification and targeted mitigation through inverse-frequency class weighting.
+- Deployment risk assessment: Inference testing was conducted across all seven source datasets on unseen images, with dataset-specific reliability profiling enabling practitioners to make risk-informed deployment decisions rather than relying on aggregate accuracy alone.
+- Explainability: Annotated inference outputs display bounding boxes, confidence scores, ground truth labels, and correct/incorrect indicators for all 48 test images, providing full transparency of model decisions across diverse imaging conditions.

 ### Cross-Dataset Inference Results (Phase 5)